syncfusion-content/ej2-navigations-docs/ej2-javascript/ribbon/js/layouts.md

 ### Defining group collapsible state

-The [isCollapsible](https://ej2.syncfusion.com/javascript/documentation/api/ribbon/ribbonGroupModel/#iscollapsible) property can determine whether a group can be collapsed or not during resize.
+You can use the [isCollapsible](https://ej2.syncfusion.com/javascript/documentation/api/ribbon/ribbonGroup/#iscollapsible) property to determine whether the group is collapsed or not during resize.
 By default, the property is set to `true`.
 To prevent the group from being collapsed, set the property to `false`.

 {% tabs %}
 {% highlight js tabtitle="index.js" %}